alvinfabrio/Seraphim-Discord-Chatbot/README.md

 - **Interaction**: Simply type and send messages in your Discord server where the bot is added.
 The bot will automatically generate and send replies based on the OpenAI model's output.
 - **Discord Channels**: Works in any text channel or thread where the bot has permissions to read and send messages.
-- **Document Generation: Simply add in the keyword "create" in your message followd by the document and its specification (E.g. recipient name, date, role, etc)
+- **Document Generation**: Simply add in the keyword "create" in your message followd by the document and its specification (E.g. recipient name, date, role, etc)
-- **E.g. "Please create a volunter letter for John Doe where he will be joining the IT department starting from the 7th of October"
+- **E.g.** "Please create a volunter letter for John Doe where he will be joining the IT department starting from the 7th of October"

 ## Contributing